 Popular scientific abstract

-With a lot of work being done in the vehicle automation industry, AVs have significantly accelerated over the past years and have become a sudden research trend in the transportation industry and academic world.
-This is a result of the findings that AVs are becoming technically achievable and also findings that have acknowledged several significant and noteworthy benefits that automation technology could provide to society and global economics.
-However, there still exists a gap in fully understanding the long term effects of automation on users’ behaviour, and essentially still a long way in terms of making them a central part of the everyday life of society.
-Importantly, more long-term studies are needed that emphasise interaction design strategies and learning patterns over automation long-term use.
+Vehicle automation has become the new normal as it has significantly accelerated over the past years and has become a sudden research trend and hot topic in the transportation industry and academic worlds.
+This is a result of the findings that automated vehicles (AVs) are becoming technically achievable, and also acknowledged benefits that automation systems could provide to societal ergonomics and global economics.
+However, there still exists a knowledge gap in fathoming the long-term effects of automation systems on users’ behaviour, and essentially still a long way to go concerning knowledge discovery in terms of making them a safety net and a central part of everyday life, on-road and in-traffic.
+Importantly, more long-term studies should be considered that emphasise learning effects over long-term use and interaction.

 Who am I?